zotko/claude-skills/README.md

 ### notebook-reader

-Read Jupyter notebooks efficiently with options to filter by cell type and exclude outputs to minimize token usage.
+Efficiently read Jupyter notebooks (.ipynb) with minimal token usage.
+When Claude needs to read notebooks that exceed token limits, filter by cell type (code/markdown only), exclude outputs, or read specific cell ranges.

 **Features:**
 - Read only code cells or markdown cells